Why do I paint?

 Since when exists my interest for Korea?

 I became very interested in the Korean architecture of residential houses of the 1970th until the 1990th, which show as many references to Korean traditions as to Western modernity.
-The often play and joyful fusion of ideas,styles and material expresses the idea to unite traditions and modernity in harmony; an ideology, which has failed apparently, since those buildings are hardly appreciated any more, and they are replaced by new constructions, which show no traces of Korean traditions.
-My exhibition "Jutaek, Korean Houses" had a special focus on architectural motives of that period.
+The often play- and joyful fusion of ideas, styles and material expresses the idea to unite traditions and modernity in harmony; -- an ideology, which has apparently failed, since those buildings are hardly appreciated any more, and they are replaced by new constructions, which show no traces of Korean tradition.
+My exhibition "Jutaek, Korean Houses" (2013 in Eugean Gallery, Seoul) had a special focus on architectural motives of that period.

 However, since those buildings are disappearing quickly in the cityscape, my focus is moving on to other phenomena of the every-day live, which I see to be significant for the HERE and NOW of the Korean culture.